|Current Season • Latest News • Fixtures • Live Scores • Tables • Transfers • Overseas Players • Contact Us||

-Welcome to our website.
-The 2014 season is underway, results, fixtures and cup draws are below.
+Welcome, the season is now underway.
 We look forward to your next visit.

 Follow us on Twitter – @AWSCL

 Congratulations to both Steve Wales (North Leeds) and Stephen Booth (Collingham) who have both been selected to play for the England Over 50 team in Sri Lanka for 2016.
 See below

 Please find reports on 1st, 2nd & 3rd XI matches on